andrew54068/fastlane-plugin-taiwan_number_one/README.md

 ## About taiwan_number_one

-To approve or reject if status is Pending Developer Release.
+To approve or reject if status is `Pending Developer Release`, otherwise do nothing.

 #### This feature is requsted for a while: